Zweih/qp/README.md

 **notes:**
 - pacman's pkgtype comes from the package's XDATA field introduced in newer pacman versions
     - older packages may not have this field populated
+- flatpak runtimes are always listed as dependencies
 - deb, rpm, opkg, and pipx origins do not implement package type classifications and will show empty pkgtype values

 ### querying with `where`